 As an office-based service company, our environmental impact is relatively modest.
-Our environmental risk review identified that our most significant environmental impact arises from greenhouse gas emissions from our buildings' energy usage, travel of our employees, and material resources used and disposed of within our offices.
-Despite the relatively low environmental impact, we still believe that it is our obligation to be as sustainable as possible, and this is reflected in our robust Environmental Impact Handbook.
+Our environmental risk review identified that our most significant environmental impact arises from greenhouse gas emissions from our buildings' energy usage, employee travel, and material resources used and disposed of within our offices.
+Despite our relatively low environmental impact, we still believe that it is our obligation to be as sustainable as possible, and this is reflected in our robust Environmental Impact Handbook.